-The general rule is that you are eligible to participate in the Plan (an "Eligible Employee") so long as you are an employee of the University scheduled to work at least 20 hours per week.
+In general, you are eligible to participate in the Plan (an "Eligible Employee") so long as you are an employee of the University scheduled to work at least 20 hours per week.
 There are exceptions to this general rule.
 You are not eligible if you are one of the following:

-- a) a non-resident alien with no U.S.-source income; or - b) a Student Employee performing services described in 3121(b)(10) of the Code; or - c) an employee who normally work less than 20 hours per week, or less than 1,000 hours of service in the initial 12-month period of employment and for each Plan Year.
+- (a) a non-resident alien with no U.S.-source income; or - (b) a Student Employee of the University.